Supplement: ODE Plugin Explanation¶

 }

-In Choreonoid, when loading a model, all the shape data is converted to a triangular mesh shape.
-But if the original shape is a primitive type, that information is also saved.
-In the following code, the primitive types that ODE can support are used as is, and the types that cannot are created as a triangular mesh type.
+In Choreonoid, when loading models, all shape data is converted to triangular mesh shapes, but if the original shape was a primitive type, that information is also preserved.
+The following code uses primitive types that ODE can handle as is, and creates types that cannot be handled as triangular mesh types.

 void ODELink::addMesh(MeshExtractor* extractor, ODEBody* odeBody)